Unprotect-Project/Unprotect_Submission/techniques/RuntimeFunctionDecryption/RuntimeFunctionDecryption.md

 ## Technique Information
 * Technique title (required):  Runtime Function Decryption
 * Technique category (required): Antivirus/EDR Evasion
 * Technique description (required): This Technique is used to store the function body  in an Encrypted form .
 They will only be Decrypted just before execution of that code.
 And will be re-encrypted after that code has been executed.
 This Technique is used by SmokeLoader to evade from Anti-Virus and EDRs since the function body is in Encrypted form except at the time of Execution of Function .
-It aslo makes the static analysis of SmokeLoader harder
+It also makes the static analysis of SmokeLoader harder

 ## Additional resources
 https://irfan-eternal.github.io/understanding-internals-of-smokeloader/#encrypted-function-code